m8rge/macOCRmyPDF/README.md

-# Mac Vision OCR PDF cli
+# Mac Vision OCR PDF

 Mac Vision OCR PDF cli is a Swift command-line tool that extracts text from images and generates a searchable PDF.